 2. The Existence of the World

-If you are looking for evidence, this is one huge piece of evidence.
+If you are looking for evidence, this is one huge piece of evidence all around you and within you - the world, including you!
 Again, people have sought to explain it away.
 The most current idea is that there was a big bang billions of years ago that brought it into existence.
 Humans are part of the debris of stars that subsequently exploded.
 Some atheistic scientists claims that there is no need for belief in God since we now know how the world was created.
 Some blindly accept the word of scientists the way they blindly accepted the word of priests in the past.
 But you only have to read a few books or watch a few TV shows to see that the scientists themselves are a bit muddled about this.
 Because people in the past were a bit too quick to invoke God every time they couldn't explain something, scientists are now very reluctant to allow God to make an appearance anywhere - even when it's perfectly reasonable to do so.

 But people rightly ask what caused the big bang.
 As humans, we know that things have causes.
 Science itself teaches us that.
 It is also reasonable to assume that somewhere back along the line, there is a beginning - a first uncaused cause.
-To me it is more reasonable to believe that something caused the world to come into existence than to say that it just popped into existence from nothing.
+Reality can't have existed for infinity.
+You can theoretically keep counting from one to infinity, but something can't take an infinite amount of time to get to the present.
+Think about it :) It would never get as far as the present.
+To me it is more reasonable to believe that something outside of time that is self-existing caused the world to come into existence than to say that it just popped into existence from nothing.
 Moreover, if something caused the world to come into existence, what was the trigger?
 Does a match light itself?
 Was there some eternal thing out there that just happened to explode and create time and space?
 In our world, personal beings take initiative.
 The moon and stars are very interesting but they don't do anything much apart from follow predetermined paths.
 Humans have always deduced (correctly in my view) that whatever caused the world could well be personal in nature.
-It isn't human but it's a bit like a human.
+It isn't human but it's a bit like a human but much more.

 Why should that surprise us?
-If someone found an alien who was twenty times as intelligent as us, would you say that this is theoretically impossible?
+If someone speculated that aliens might exist that are twenty times as intelligent as us, would you say that this is theoretically impossible?
 If someone said that in a billion years, humans could be capable of creating a universe, would you say that this is theoretically impossible?
 Why are so many people happy to accept the possibility of intelligent beings within the universe but reject the notion of an intelligent being outside the universe?

 Why shouldn't the world have been created by a personal being?
 We are not talking about Santa Clause or a man in the sky.
 We are talking about a being infinitely more intelligent than us.
 You might choose to explain the existence of the universe differently but the idea of a personal being acting to create it is at least reasonable.